Introduction

 What’s Changed

-argument has been removed.
-Results now always match the order of your input rows, simplifying the correlation between responses and your original data.
+The groupObjects argument has been removed entirely.
+Results now always align with the order of input rows.
+This change simplifies the correlation between output responses and the original data.

 What You Need to Do